 - Status: Critically Endangered

-- Known as: Black Rhino, Black Rhinoceros, Hook-lipped Rhinoceros.
+- Known as: Black Rhino, Black Rhinoceros, or Hook-lipped Rhinoceros.

 - Estimated numbers left in the wild: Around 3600.